 - a minimum of 12 semester hours of chemistry, to include general and organic and/or biochemistry

 - a minimum of two college mathematics courses (Statistics is required.)

 - Science course (chemistry and biology) average of 2.5 or better, with no more than one required science course with a grade of “D

 All prerequisite science (chemistry and biological science) courses are restricted to courses applicable to a major in those fields or medical laboratory science, according to the curriculum requirements of the academic institution where the course or courses were taken.
 Remedial courses do not qualify.

 Applicants who do not meet all of the requirements stated above may, under certain circumstances, be granted conditional admission as space permits.
 This decision would be made by the department head, in consultation with the Admissions Committee.

-Due to technical difficulties, admission application for the Fall 2019 cohort will begin on December 1, 2018 instead of November 15, 2018.
-The deadline for Fall 2019 is March 1, 2019.
+Applications for the Fall 2020 cohort have been extended to May 1, 2020.
+We are in the process of reviewing round 1 applications that were completed by March 1, 2020.
+If you would like to be considered for Round 2 or 3 if space permits, please complete your application by May 1, 2020.
+Admission to the program is open until all seats are filled.
 You may only apply to one program and there is a $95.00 application fee.
 If you apply to more than one program, the application with the earliest time and date will be the one that you will be considered for.
 If you apply to a second program, you will be charged an extra $95.00 fee that is non-refundable.
-Only apply if you will have all your prerequisites completed by the end of Summer 2019.
+Only apply if you will have all your prerequisites completed by the end of Summer 2020.
 If you would like to view and apply to the program, please click on the link below: https://ahcas.liaisoncas.com/applicant-ux/#/login